cypherpunk-academy/2064/en/096_2064_The Cypherpunk Academy.md

 Sigur nodded back: "I know the 11 basic ideas of the Cypherpunks."

 Tin: "I know, I know.
 Level 1 is given to you."
-She threw a brightly colored glass ball into the air, which floated away and after a while disintegrated into thousands of small specks of dust of all colors.
+She threw a brightly colored glass sphere into the air, which floated away and after a while disintegrated into thousands of small specks of dust of all colors.
 Sigur marveled at her, laughing.

 She looked at Sigur: "Level 2: Life ideals: justice, openness, equality, brotherhood, and everything else that elevates us as human beings."